How To Prevent Catheter Blockages or Obstructions

 Additional Factors: Blood clots, bladder stones, and kidney stones can also cause catheter obstructions.

-How to Prevent Catheter Blockages & Obstructions
+How Can You Prevent Catheter Blockages or Obstructions?

 • Stay hydrated.
 Drinking plenty of fluids can help prevent mineral buildup in the urine as well as prevent overall bladder irritation.
 We recommend avoiding alcohol, acidic juices, and caffeine which can all be dehydrating.